qqqy/dungeon-master-master/README.md

 Engine is driven by conditions and options
 We need to begin by knowing:
 - The Location of the Players, including terrain
-   - Location can be an object, should have
 - The options of the players
 - The turn order
 - Conditions are applied before abilities.
 The conditions act as a filter, letting players know which options are valid.